home-assistant/home-assistant.io/source/_integrations/legrand_homepluscontrol.markdown

 ## Polling Interval Configuration

 The Legrand `Home+ Control` API is a cloud-based polling interface.
 This Home Assistant integration presents 3 different polling intervals:

-1) Plant information request
+- Plant information request
-2) Plant topology request
+- Plant topology request
-3) Module status request
+- Module status request

 Refer to the [nomenclature](#api-nomenclature) section for details of what these names mean.
 Refer to the [API limitations](#api-limitations) section to better understand the reason for these polling intervals.

 ### Plant Information Request

-This call retrieves the information of the plants that are associated to a user.
+This call retrieves the information of the plants that are associated with a user.
 It is assumed that this information does not change very often.
-For the most part, a user will have a single *Legrand Home+ Control* gateway in their home, i.e. a single *plant*, and this will not change frequently.
+For the most part, a user will have a single *Legrand Home+ Control* gateway in their home, i.e., a single *plant*, and this will not change frequently.

 For this reason, the default polling interval for the plant information is set to a large value: 7200 seconds (2 hours).

 ### Plant Topology Request

 This call retrieves the *layout* of the devices that make up a *plant*.
-This provide the list of device, their names and some additional information of the devices (but not their status).
+This provides the list of devices, their names and some additional information about the devices (but not their status).

 It is assumed that plant topology is not changing very often, so the default polling interval for this information is set to a default value of 3600 seconds (1 hour).